-Florida Statutes provides for an auditor selection process in Charter Counties, which includes the establishment of an audit committee.
+Section 218.391, Florida Statutes provides for an auditor selection process in counties, which includes the establishment of an auditor selection committee.
 Accordingly, the County has designed the following procedural steps to accomplish the selection and oversight of external auditors.

-- A. The County hereby authorizes the establishment of an Audit Committee to be appointed whenever a competitive selection is contemplated under this policy.
-Such Audit Committee shall consist of: - 1.
-One (1) staff representative of the BCC to be recommended by the County Mayor and appointed by the BCC. - 2.
-One (1) representative of the Comptroller's Office to be appointed by the County Comptroller and serve as the Committee chair. - 3.
-One (1) representative of all the other elected officials to be recommended by the County Mayor and appointed by the BCC and rotated for each subsequent auditor contract period. - 4.
-Two (2) citizens, one of who should be a CPA that does not do public audit work, to be recommended by the County Mayor and appointed by the BCC.
+- A. The County hereby authorizes the establishment of an Auditor Selection Committee to be appointed whenever a competitive selection is contemplated under this policy.
+Such Auditor Selection Committee shall consist of: - 1.
+One (1) representative of the BCC to be recommended by the County Mayor and appointed by the BCC that has financial related experience.
+Such representative may not be the Mayor or a County employee. - 2.
+One (1) representative of the Comptroller's Office to be appointed by the County Comptroller and serve as the Committee chair.
+Such representative may not be the Comptroller. - 3.
+The five following Orange County elected officials: the Clerk of Courts, Property Appraiser, Sheriff, Supervisor of Elections, and Tax Collector, or their respective designees.

-The total Audit Committee will consist of five (5) members.
-The meetings of the Audit Committee shall not exclude the public from its proceedings.
+The total Auditor Selection Committee will consist of seven (7) members.
+County administrative staff shall provide support and serve in an advisory capacity to the Auditor Selection Committee.
+The meetings of the Auditor Selection Committee shall not exclude the public from its proceedings.

-- B. The duties of the Audit Committee shall be to: - 1.
+- B. The duties of the Auditor Selection Committee shall be to: - 1.
 Establish factors to use for the evaluation of audit service proposals, which shall include ability of personnel, experience, ability to furnish the required services, and such other factors as may be determined by the committee to be applicable to its requirements.
 Compensation shall also be included as a factor, however, it shall not be a predominant factor used to evaluate proposals. - 2.
 Issue a request for proposals (RFP) for audit services that includes the factors established by the committee.
 The committee shall publicly announce the RFP and provide them to interested firms. - 3.
 Evaluate proposals provided by qualified firms, then rank and recommend in order of preference three firms deemed to be the most highly qualified to perform the required services after considering the factors established.
 If fewer than three firms respond to the RFP, the committee shall recommend such firms as it deems to be the most highly qualified. - 4.
 Recommend additional firms if the BCC or its designee is unable to negotiate a satisfactory written contract in accordance with statutory provisions with any of the recommended firms. - 5.
 Serve in an oversight capacity for the duration of the contract, which may include duties such as review of the completed audit, review of management letter comments, contract renewal recommendations, and other audit-related oversight functions as the committee or the BCC may designate. - C. The BCC shall select the highest-ranked qualified firm as evaluated by the committee or must publicly document the reason for not selecting said firm.
 If the highest-ranked qualified firm is not selected, the BCC shall select the second highest-ranked qualified firm as evaluated by the committee or must publicly document the reason for not selecting said firm.
 If the first or second highest-ranked qualified firm is not selected, the BCC shall select the third highest-ranked qualified firm as evaluated by the committee or must publicly document the reason for not selecting said firm.
 Audit services shall be evidenced by a written contract embodying all provisions and conditions of the procurement of such services.

-FOR MORE INFORMATION CONTACT: County

-Administrator's Office; County Comptroller's Office REFERENCE: Florida Statutes 218.39; 218.391
+FOR MORE INFORMATION CONTACT: County Administrator's Office; County Comptroller's Office REFERENCE: Florida Statutes, Section 218.39; 218.391